JDDev0/EnergizedPower/README.md

 *Feel free to include this mod in your ModPack :-)*

 **WARNING**: This mod is currently in alpha.
-Many features are still beeing developed and some important features are missing (e.g. there is no possibility to get energy from producers to consumers within this mod, other mods with cables must be used)
+Many features are still being developed and some important features are missing

 ## Supported versions:
 - 1.19.3 (a1.0.x)